liwenjie119/curl-boringssl-android/README.md

 ## Issues

-Curl has weird DNS error in Android Q
+Curl has weird DNS error in Android Q when not run as superuser

 ## Working Example